eliudio/eliud_core/README.md

 ---

-### Step 12: Add key store file to your project
+## Step 12: Add key store file to your project

 1. Create key.properties file in your android directory, e.g thoma5/android/key.properties
 2. Populate it with the below keys and values as below.
-Find your values from step 7, i.e.
+Find your values specified before (follow the links)
    1. storeFile=<a href="#keystore_filename">Your keystore filename</a>
    2. storePassword=<a href="#keystore_storepass">Your keystore storepass</a>
    3. keyPassword=<a href="#keystore_keypass">Your keystore keypass</a>